Winstanley and York Road Estate: Early Construction and Layout

 In 1955, the Victorian terraces within the district were formally cleared for "redevelopment".
 Jackson House and Kiloh Court in Meyrick Road and Farrant House in Darien Road were henceforth all built in 1956 to the specifications of the first architectural firm to work on the estate: Pite, Son & Fairweather.
 Arthur Newton House along Lavender Road, Baker House on Darien Road and Ganley Court beside Newcomen Road were also completed by these architects between 1959 and 1961.
-As can be seen in the diagram, the system-built blocks of the Winstanley Estate around Winstanley Road began construction in 1963 and had finished by approximately 1966.
+The system-built blocks of the Winstanley Estate around Winstanley Road began construction in 1963 and had finished by approximately 1966.
 The York Road Estate around Wye Street and the Livingstone Estate around Sullivan Close subsequently started construction in 1967 and were both completed by 1972.
 All of the developments after 1963 were constructed using the Plattenbau design, in contrast to a mixture with the earlier developments before 1963.

-Incidentally, the chief architect after 1960 was William Norman "Bruce" George of George, Trew and Dunn, who also re-designed the Guards Chapel after damage during the Blitz.
-He had also previously worked for Pite, Son & Fairweather in the late 1930s, before surviving two years building the Burma-Thailand Railway as a Japanese POW after his capture in 1942.